Noninvasive Rejuvenation Laser

 SmoothBeam is an advanced multi-effect non-ablative* laser treatment applicable to acne scarring, active acne and collagen loss.
 These quick and comfortable laser treatments are very helpful in reducing active acne and acne scars and reversing some of the collagen loss of aging.
 SmoothBeam stimulates the body’s natural collagen-building process by a burst of laser light which creates heat beneath the skin surface.

 By triggering the production of new collagen, the SmoothBeam spurs the body to partially lift acne scars “from the inside out” with the new collagen base.
 SmoothBeam is a totally non-invasive laser.
 Non-invasive (non-ablative) lasers do not burn, cut or remove the skin surface.
 Instead, their action occurs underneath the outer layers of the skin.
 Because the laser works at a deep level, you won’t experience any significant pain or peeling.
+Red acne scars benefit from vascular lasers such as the Vbeam.

 Special cooling features for treatment comfort